COACHE Faculty Job Satisfaction Survey

 Participation

-- Includes: academic unit heads such as department heads, division heads, and school directors
+• Included: academic unit heads such as department heads, division heads, directors of academic affairs, and school directors

-- Excludes: college- and campus-level academic administrators such as directors of academic affairs/vice chancellors, assistant/associate deans, and deans/chancellors
+• Excluded: college- and campus-level academic administrators such as vice chancellors, assistant/associate deans, and deans/chancellors

-* Faculty who have been employed for at least one year in a faculty role at Penn State and who are not in their terminal year after being denied tenure.
+* Faculty who have been employed for at least one year in a faculty role at Penn State and who were not in their terminal year after being denied tenure.

 Timeline